Endometriosis Treatment: Steven Vasilev MD

 Why should a “cancer surgeon”, a gynecologic oncologist, be involved in endometriosis treatment?
 Because gynecologic oncologists have an advanced skill set to operate not only on gynecologic organs but also on surrounding intestine, rectum, ureters and bladder; all of which can be affected with endometriosis in advanced cases.
 Also, endometriosis is associated with an increased risk of ovarian cancer as well as degeneration of endometriosis itself to clear cell cancer or sarcoma.
 These are things you do not want missed and are especially important to be evaluated for as you get older with a diagnosis of endometriosis.
 Your life is worth at least an opinion about all of this sooner than later from the right expert, a gynecologic oncologist.

-If your main concern is about fertility issues with a diagnosis of endometriosis, a reproductive endocrinologist opinion would be very helpful.
-At the Gynecologic Oncology Institute, we can help you find the right specialist if we are not the right fit for your needs.
-We collaborate and work with many general gynecologic surgeons, fellowship-trained excisional surgeons and reproductive endocrinologists to help you build your team to beat your endo.
+If your main concern is about fertility issues with a diagnosis of endometriosis, a reproductive endocrinologist’s opinion would be very helpful.
+We can help you find the right specialist if we are not the right fit for your needs.
+We collaborate and work with many general gynecologic surgeons, fellowship-trained excisional surgeons, and reproductive endocrinologists to help you build your team to beat your endo.
 We also provide integrative holistic support and can guide you in this regard as well.

 Minimally invasive surgery starts with laparoscopy, or “keyhole” surgery through small incisions instead of a big vertical or horizontal “bikini cut” C-section type of incisions.
 A camera instrument and operating instruments are inserted through these incisions, which can number from one belly button incision to four or more, depending on how many and what type of instruments are required.
 The instruments are scissors and graspers that are “straight stick”, which means they can only open and close in one direction.
 This is reasonable for relatively easy endometriosis surgery excisions but lacks finesse for more difficult surgery with advanced endometriosis and scarring.